-Instructors are encouraged to use the display case in the Academic Building to display class projects, promote upcoming classes, and so on.
-Reservations to use the case can be made in the Academic Office for various lengths of time, although it will be reserved on a first come, first served basis, and a limit of 3 weeks will be used as a guideline.
-If no other requests are made for the space, additional time beyond the 3 weeks will be considered.
-Please see the Administrative Assistant in the Academic Building to reserve the display case.
+Instructors are encouraged to use the display case in the Arts and Sciences Building to display class projects, promote upcoming classes, and so on.
+Reservations to use the case can be made in the Academic Affairs Office for various lengths of time, although it will be reserved on a first come, first served basis, and a limit of three weeks will be used as a guideline.
+If no other requests are made for the space, additional time beyond the three weeks will be considered.
+Please see the Administrative Assistant in the Arts and Sciences Building to reserve the display case.

 U. Instructor of the Year Awards